yannS2016/iotivity-constrained-arduino/README.md

 cd iotivity-constrained-arduino/ adapter

+Note: initially tested on commit(0840e0a41a95fcff725e498fc7245a828a1a65a3) based on kishen work for esp32.
+Though  i also tested to work on this commit(4f045e4...).

 git clone --recursive https://github.com/iotivity/iotivity-constrained.git

 cd ../../

 review the setup.mk file to define the correct location of arduino-home(arduino core, libraries... path), arduino-mk (path to the arduino makefile folder. when happy proceed as below